medic/medic-docs/configuration/app-settings.md

 #### Patient Reports

 Under the `patient_reports` key in app_settings, we can setup actions to take for other form submissions.
-A above can be defined as shown below:
+A patient report can be defined as shown below:

 ```json
   "patient_reports": [